berinhard/pyp5js/docs/index.md

 - There are no `PVector` objects, with their nice syntatic operator overloaded sugar - use `P5.Vector` with `createVector()` and P5.js conventions ... for now...

 - At this point, it is a known limitation that you have to "declare" global variables before `setup()` and `draw()`, maybe using `name = None`, as they can't be created inside methods.

+### How can I contribute?

+Test it!
+Have a look at the issues... open a new one if needed.

+More instructions, like how to submit a Pull Request, will be available soon.